Michael Harris II Player Props: Braves vs. Cubs

 - Harris II has 16 doubles, two triples, 11 home runs and 18 walks while batting .283.

-- Harris II has picked up an RBI in 23.8% of his games this season, with more than one RBI in 9.5% of his games.
-He has also plated three or more runs in three contests.
+- Harris II has driven home a run in 21 games this season (24.7%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on three occasions..

-- In 35.7% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (10.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.